Professor: Jeroen Kuilman

 Tilburg University (The Netherlands)

-Jeroen Kuilman is Associate Professor of Organization Theory at Tilburg University.
+Jeroen Kuilman is Associate Professor of Management and Academic Director of Tilburg University’s MSc in International Management program.
 He holds a PhD in Management from Erasmus University, Rotterdam (2005).
-His research interests include entrepreneurship, industry evolution, corporate venturing, organizational ecology and labor market mobility.
+His research interests include entrepreneurship, corporate venturing, and organizational sociology.
 He has published in journals such as the Academy of Management Journal, the Academy of Management Review, and Organization Science.
-Since 2008, he is a member of the Editorial Review Board of Organization Science, and was recently appointed as member of the Senior Editorial Board of the American Journal of Management Studies.
+Since 2008 he is a member of the Editorial Review Board of Organization Science and was appointed as member of the Senior Editorial Board of the American Journal of Management Studies.

-To download the Professor´s CV please open the PDF file
+To download the Professor´s CV please open the PDF file.Descargar PDF